top of page

 There are countless examples throughout Japanese history that prove how important the sakura blossoms are to the Japanese people.
 From the samurai warriors of feudal Japan to the kamikaze pilots in WWII, the Japanese have always viewed cherry blossoms as a symbol of their mortality and the beauty of life.

-In addition to being a symbol for life, sakura are also viewed as a symbol for spring and revival.
+In addition to being a symbol of life, sakura are also viewed as a symbol of spring and revival.
 After long, cold winters the blooming cherry blossoms show the people that spring is on the way and it marks the beginning of the agricultural season and of reproduction.

-As I mentioned above, the word hanami means "the cherry blossom viewing."
-Hanami is a chance to take a break from work, school, and everyday stresses to take time and appreciate life and living in the moment.
+As I mentioned above, the word hanami means "cherry blossom viewing."
+Hanami is a chance to take a break from work, school, and everyday stresses to take time to appreciate life and live in the moment.

 Many Japanese families and friends will set aside a time to have a picnic and drinks and will sit under the cherry blossoms together.
 Some even go so far as to wake up at the crack of dawn to reserve the best viewing spots and will stay there for the entire day.

-What started as a cultural and spiritual tradition has turned into a world-wide phenomena, but that doesn't necessarily mean it's a "tourist trap" (a phrase that I have issues with and will discuss in a future post).
+What started as a cultural and spiritual tradition has turned into a worldwide phenomenon, but that doesn't necessarily mean it's a "tourist trap" (a phrase that I have issues with).

 Most tourists and photographers travel to Japan for the aesthetic of the cherry blossom trees and do not appreciate it in the same way that the Japanese people do, but that doesn't make it "wrong."
 In fact, I didn't know any of the history behind the season before I went to Japan either but that doesn't mean that I didn't know how to appreciate the spectacular beauty of it.